sglbl/sglbl.github.io/portfolio/assignments.md

 ## School Assignments
-> Click on the names of projects for more detail.
+> Click on the course codes for more detail.

 ### [CSE-101](https://sglbl.github.io/CSE-101)
 Introduction to Computer Science